Virginia Tech® home

 A Virginia Tech biochemistry faculty member picks up a small object inside a pipetting robot.

 Nucleic acids encode the blueprints for life.
-Disruptions in genome integrity is the basis for some of the world's greatest challenges, like cancer.
+Disruptions in genome integrity underlie some of the world's greatest challenges, such as cancer.
 Faculty in biochemistry are using cutting-edge experimental and computational methods to elucidate the dynamics of the atoms that govern structure to their organismal effects.

 Areas of interest